ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ![db-instance-detail-user-modify](https://static.toastoven.net/prod_rds_postgres/20240611/db-instance-detail-user-modify-en.png)

-❶ When you click on **Modify** in the row of users that you want to edit, a pop-up screen appears where you can edit information.
+❶ When you click on **Modify** in the row of users that you want to edit, a pop-up window appears where you can edit information.
 ❷ If you do not enter a password, it will not be edited.
 ❸ When checking **Immediate Apply Scheduled Access Control**, the modifications are also applied to the access control rule immediately.